I develop Growth Marketing Strategies Using Online Channels.

 Regardless of all the noise made by mainstream media and marketing technology companies, marketers still struggling with their jobs.

-, 40% of marketers have issues proving the effectiveness of their efforts to their bosses.
+According to Hubspot, 40% of marketers have issues proving the effectiveness of their efforts to their bosses.

 Why are they struggling?
 In simple terms, their approach is wrong.
 Most marketers lack a strategic approach to marketing automation and instead focus their attention on tools.